Abhipaddy8/churn-prediction-cli/README.md

 [![License](https://img.shields.io/badge/license-MIT-green.svg)](LICENSE)
 [![Node.js](https://img.shields.io/badge/node.js-%3E%3D12.0.0-brightgreen.svg)](https://nodejs.org/)

-A professional command-line tool for customer churn prediction using machine learning.
+A professional command-line tool for customer churn risk assessment using a behavioral risk scoring system.
 Analyze your customer data to identify high-risk customers and take proactive retention measures.

 ## 🚀 Features

 - **Flexible Input**: Process single or multiple CSV files
 - **Smart Column Mapping**: Automatically detects relevant columns in your data
-- **Machine Learning Pipeline**: Uses logistic regression for churn prediction
+- **Behavioral Risk Scoring**: Scores churn risk using weighted behavioral signals
 - **Professional UX**: Beautiful progress indicators, colored output, and helpful error messages
 - **Multiple Output Formats**: CSV, JSON, and HTML report generation
 - **Interactive & Non-Interactive Modes**: Use via command line or interactive prompts
 - **Comprehensive Help System**: Built-in help and usage examples

+## 🧠 Methodology (Transparent Overview)

+This tool currently implements a rule-based, behavioral risk scoring approach rather than a fully supervised machine learning model trained on historical churn labels.

+- **Signals used**: support tickets, logins/sessions, and recent activity
+- **Weighted formula**: tickets (0.4), logins (-0.3), activity (-0.2)
+- **Synthetic labels for calibration**: The pipeline generates synthetic churn labels from the weighted score and then fits a logistic regression to translate the score into probabilities.
+This calibration step does not constitute training on real historical churn outcomes.
+- **Output**: A probability-like score and a high-risk flag (RED LIGHT) for prioritization

+This design delivers an immediately useful prioritization signal when you lack reliable historical churn labels.

+## ⚠️ Disclaimer (v1 Status)

+- This is a v1, rule-based system that does not train on real historical churn outcomes.
+- We are transparent by design: the weights are configurable and visible in code, and the logistic regression is used purely for probability calibration on synthetic labels.
+- Results should be treated as an actionable screening tool, not a statistically validated churn predictor.

+## 💡 Why It's Still Useful

+Even without historical labels, the behavioral score surfaces customers who exhibit patterns commonly associated with churn (e.g., rising ticket volume, falling engagement).
+This enables:

+- **Proactive retention**: Triage accounts for outreach before churn happens
+- **CS ops prioritization**: Focus limited resources on likely-at-risk accounts
+- **Early signal**: Provide guidance while you gather and label real churn outcomes

 ## 📦 Installation